-- ► Select Password for useradmin
+- Select Password for useradmin

 - > The control opens the Password for user 'useradmin' pop-up window.

 - ▶ Set the password for the useradmin user

 - Select Set new password

-- > The message Settings and password for 'useradmin' were changed appears.
+- > The control shows the message Settings and password for 'useradmin' were changed.

 For reasons of security, passwords should comply with the following criteria: